robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2013.12/README.md

 git checkout -b angstrom-v2013.12-socfpga origin/angstrom-v2013.12-socfpga
 ```

-At this point in time v2014.06 exists but the [Rocketboards Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12) still recommends v2013.12 to be installed.
+At this point in time v2014.06 exists but the [Rocketboards Angstrom Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12) still recommends v2013.12 to be installed.
 Then we go to the ~/angstrom_socfpga/conf/ and erase or comment (#) the line from the local.conf file:
 ```bash
 # INHERIT += "rm_work"
 ```